www.locriantica.it

 THE DIOSCURI

-These sculptures are amongst Magna Graecia's most remarkable ones; they were discovered by archaeologist Paolo Orsi during the 1890-1891 excavation campaign.
+These sculptures are amongst Magna Graecia's most remarkable ones and they were unearthed by archaeologist Paolo Orsi during the 1890-1891 excavation campaign.

-The Dioscuri were a part of the sculptural decoration of the west front of the Temple of Contrada Marasà, but still it's not clear whether they were placed as the acroterion decoration or if they were included inside the tympanum.
+The Dioscuri were a part of the sculptural decoration of the west pediment of the Temple of Contrada Marasà, but it's still unclear whether they were placed as the acroterion decoration or if they were included inside the tympanum.

 Sculptural Group of the Dioscuri